Thank you for your interest in giving junk food the boot and choosing to boost veggies & fruit and promoting the wonders of water!

 Will my team support the change?

-Feedback from the 2016 Challenge showed that children, parents, and guardians embraced the change!
+Feedback from the 2016 and 2017 Project showed that children, parents, and guardians embraced the change!

 - “I wasn't sure the parents or the kids would go for it, but I thought it was a good idea to try.
 They ALL went for it though!” – Coach